 The PRA conducted in Ngoc Phai commune raised the whole community's awareness about local development issues.
 Thereafter, it became easier to mobilize the villagers around activities that benefited the whole community.
 However, many issues involving coordination among households or community-based management were not tackled.
-Though ranked as priorities, the upgrading of the irrigation system, alternatives to animal free grazing, and the reorganization of forest protection regulations were not addressed by the project.
+Though ranked as priorities, the upgrading of the irrigation system, alternatives to animal free grazing, and the re-organization of forest protection regulations were not addressed by the project.
 There were three main reasons for this:

-- The necessity for rapid, visible achievements that could be measured by the project impact monitoring system within the relatively short period remaining to implement planned activities; - The PRA process led to new questions that would have required complementary research to be answered satisfactorily (e.g., sustainable cropping systems on the slopes, future market opportunities for different cash crops).
+- The necessity for rapid, visible achievements that could be measured by the project impact monitoring system within the relatively short period remaining to implement planned activities, - The PRA process led to new questions that would have required complementary research to be answered satisfactorily (e.g., sustainable cropping systems on the slopes, future market opportunities for different cash crops).
 Instead, the project gave priority to those problems that already had ready-to-use solutions.
-Further, the project simply followed farmers' desires, which often were influenced by the fashion of the moment relayed by agricultural extension services: new rice varieties or pig breeds, cinnamon, apricot, Tephrosia contour hedgerows, etc. Cash crop selection was not based on a preliminary market analysis, which resulted in a sharp fall in price due to saturation of a very small market, especially for apricots and cinnamon; and - Coordination among stakeholders requires complex processes of social learning and consensus building.
+Further, the project simply followed farmers' desires, which often were influenced by the fashion of the moment relayed by agricultural extension services: new rice varieties or pig breeds, cinnamon, apricot, Tephrosia contour hedgerows, etc. Cash crop selection was not based on a preliminary market analysis, which resulted in a sharp fall in price due to saturation of a very small market, especially for apricots and cinnamon. - Coordination among stakeholders requires complex processes of social learning and consensus building.
 These processes take a long time, and tend to bring to the surface latent tensions or conflicts that perturb the social peace.
-As a consequence, the most successful activities were those that could be managed individually and that could rapidly improve households' well being (sanitation and clean water supply systems, etc.).
+As a consequence, the most successful activities were those that could be managed individually and that could rapidly improve households' well-being (sanitation and clean water supply systems, etc.).
 Credit schemes also worked very well because no collateral guaranty was requested.
 Loans could be managed individually.
 However, the poor social control over reimbursement led to a very low repayment rate.

 Though interesting discussions on integrated management of natural resources took place among stakeholders during the PRA, they did not lead to collective action.
 This can be explained by the nature of PRA itself.
-Although this method is very relevant to the generation of agro-ecological and economic information in a very short time, it is not a good instrument for the analysis of social interactions (Mosse 1998).
-Local configurations of power, relations of influence and dependence, and disputes cannot be captured through PRA even though understanding of these social interactions is essential for promoting community-based natural resource management.
-Several PRA conducted in the same province by diverse projects (e.g. Vietnam-Finland forestry sector project, UNDP-PARC project) showed how difficult it is to evade cooption by local politics (Richards 1995).
-It appeared that the whole PRA process was based on the assumption (shared by both sides) that local people knew what was good for them and would manage for the common interest whatever the project would give them following the prerequisite PRA exercise.
-However, regardless of the results of the PRA in a given commune, projects always decided to provide the same concrete interventions at the end of the exercise as the ones already appeared in the project document before its actual implementation.
+Although this method is very relevant to the generation of agro-ecological and economic information in a very short time, it is not a good instrument for the analysis of social interactions (Mosse, 1998).
+Local configurations of power, relations of influence and dependence, and disputes cannot be captured through PRA even though understanding of these social interactions is essential for promoting community-based natural-resource management.
+Beside, a number of PRA conducted in the same province by diverse projects (e.g. Vietnam-Finland forestry sector, UNDP-PARC) have shown how difficult it is to "evade cooption by local politics" (Richards, 1995).
+It appeared that the whole PRA process was based on the assumption (shared by both sides) that local people know what is good for them and would manage for the common interest whatever the project would give them.
+However, regardless of the results of the PRA in a given commune, projects always provided the same concrete interventions as planned beforehand in the project document.
 As a consequence, the observation of the PRA process itself often delivered more interesting information than the concrete interventions it led to.